 Let’s start by looking back at the lessons you can learn from the past.
 Start out with a big picture point of view and work toward a more detailed assessment of the six months to a year.
 What worked, what didn’t work?
 What were your big successes?
 What did you learn from less successful ventures?
 What efforts will you repeat?
 What will you put to rest?

-By getting clear on our past experiences, we can release what didn’t work, do more of what did work, and move into the future feeling grounded and clear.
+By getting clear on our past experiences, and celebrating our homestead accomplishments, we can release what didn’t work, do more of what did work, and move into the future feeling grounded and clear.

 When I have a big decision to make (such as when we decided to move to Missouri, or when we decided to homeschool our kids), I start by getting clarity on my values.
 Then, I identify which goals will really help me move my values forward.
 For instance, if a primary value is sustainability, and one way I live into that value is by supporting small businesses and local agriculture, then a decision or action step might be to purchase a CSA share from a local farmer.